MorganKryze/ConsoleAppVisuals/SECURITY.md

 |  2.1.x  | :white_check_mark: |
 | < 2.0.x | :white_check_mark: |

+> [!WARNING]
+> The 3.0.0 version of the library is not properly tested yet.
+Please report any issue you may encounter and open an issue for a feature request if needed.

+> [!NOTE]
-I strongly recommend you not to use the library between version 2.1.0 and 2.2.3 due to a new feature that caused the crash of the program on start.
+> I strongly recommend you not to use the library between version 2.1.0 and 2.2.3 due to a new feature that caused the crash of the program on start.
 [RESOLVED] on version v2.2.4

 ## Reporting a Vulnerability